 While it can be difficult to think of the end of our lives when we’re in the midst of living, thoughtful and prayerful consideration of these issues can help us work toward the graceful exit we desire.
-Advance planning can also alleviate many of the practical difficulties our loved ones may face in the event of a medical crisis or sudden death.
+Advanced planning for burial can alleviate many of the practical difficulties our loved ones may face in the event of a medical crisis or sudden death.

-In this guide to end of life planning, you will find information we hope will be helpful in creating:
+In our "Planning A Graceful Exit" guide, you will find information that should be helpful in creating:

 The whole of our church is more than its bricks and mortar.
 Worship and fellowship.
 Growth and change.
 Examination and discovery.
 Gain and loss.
 Celebration and consolation.